ESG Questionnaire Response - Ninety One

 At the core of our values is the respect for the dignity and worth of the individual.
 Our imperative is to attract and retain the best talent by providing a corporate environment where people from varying backgrounds can develop professionally and build a rewarding career.
 While there may be minor nuances between the laws of the different countries in which the Company operates, the concepts outlined in our Equality Policy enshrine our global approach to the principles of equality, embracing diversity and doing the right thing.

-Ninety One has a formal series of Diversity Principles which are underpinned by our Equality policy, which respects the dignity and worth of the individual and aims to attract and retain the best talent by providing a corporate environment where people from varying backgrounds can develop professionally and build a rewarding career.
+Underpinned by our Equality Policy, our formal diversity philosophy respects the dignity and worth of the individual and aims to attract and retain the best talent by providing a corporate environment where people from varying backgrounds can develop professionally and build a rewarding career.

 We created a Diversity and Inclusion (D&I) framework to enable change by considering diversity in all our people decisions.
 Our D&I framework focuses on four key areas: